tim-clifford/astrodynamics-sim/objectives.md

-# Astrophysics Simulation
+# Astrodynamics Simulation

 ## Engine:

 - Able to model Keplerian orbits
-- Able to simulate Newtonian motion in n body systems
-- Able to render 3D space into 2D
-- Able to simulate light intensity and reflections in systems with multiple luminous bodies.
+- Able to simulate Newtonian motion in n body systems- Able to simulate light intensity and reflections in systems with multiple luminous bodies, and render into 2D
 - Simple collision modelling (join into more massive body?)

 ## Interface: